BUTANE-Smart-Chain/Butane-docs/docs/use/faq.md

 <summary><b>For certain wallets, I see both bech32 and hex while others only show hex formatted addresses, which should
  I use?</b></summary>

-The Evmos network supports both formats: bech32 and hex.
+The Butane network supports both formats: bech32 and hex.
 Other EVM peers and its ecosystem uses hex encoding while Cosmos-native uses bech32 formatted addresses.
 Keplr is unique and the EVM-compatible chains shows both formats.
-If you are sending tokens (via [IBC](https://www.mintscan.io/evmos/relayers)), you will use bech32 formatted addresses unless the receiving chain support EVM (i.e. Ethermint-based chains).
+If you are sending tokens (via [IBC](https://www.mintscan.io/Butane/relayers)), you will use bech32 formatted addresses unless the receiving chain support EVM (i.e. Ethermint-based chains).
 You can further details [here](./../protocol/concepts/accounts).

 </details>